Resettlement

 2. How can I indicate my interest to be resettled and how would I know If I am eligible?

-Resettlement places are extremely limited and UNHCR identifies families in need of resettlement following strict guidelines and standards of operating procedures.
-Resettlement identification in Kakuma is done through AIM (Application for Integrated Management) which is an electronic tool that selects cases based on different criteria.
-Selection of cases for resettlement can only be done by the AIM application.
-If you do become eligible for resettlement at a future date, you will be invited for an interview through SMS at the UNHCR compound.
-UNHCR does not receive declaration of interests for resettlement.
+UNHCR does not consider requests for resettlement submitted by refugees.
+Resettlement places are extremely limited and UNHCR identifies families in need of resettlement following strict guidelines and procedural standards.
+If you do become eligible for resettlement at a future date, you will be invited through SMS for an interview at the UNHCR compound

-4. If my case has been processed and submitted to Resettlement country, whom do I contact?
+3. If my case has been processed and submitted to resettlement country, whom do I contact?

 You may contact the resettlement country directly using the contact information provided to you during the interview.